Michelle Obama Shares Throwback Photo Of First Family Following President Obama’s Farewell Speech

 As she sat beside him Obama quipped, “I like this, this side of the desk.”

-“No, I’m not leaving, I’m not leaving,” Fallon laughed..
+“No, I’m not leaving, I’m not leaving,” Fallon laughed.
 “I just saw [house band] The Roots getting very excited.”

 It's The Tonight Show Starring Jimmy Fallon ft.
 Michelle Obama!